 a.
-Details of the Director/ Directors responsible for implementation of the BR policy/policies a.
-Details of the BR Head
+Details of the Director/ Directors responsible for implementation of the BR policy/policies

 Business Responsibility Reporting Committee ("BRRC") of the Board of Directors of the Company is responsible for implementation of BR policies.
 Details of BRR Committee are:

 DIN Name of Director Designation 00678173 Mr. Chintan Thakkar (Chairman) Whole-time Director & CFO 00065640 Mr. Sanjeev Bikhchandani Executive Vice Chairman 01189953 Mr. Hitesh Oberoi Managing Director & CEO